 There are a few key differences between the policy types, and we recommend you educate yourself on the specifics before getting your whole life insurance quote.
-For example, you can opt for policies where you receive periodic dividends (based on the insurer's performance).
-You can also decide whether or not you'd like your premium amount to remain constant over the life of the policy, or even if you'd like to pay into your policy in one lump sum.

 Now that you have a better view of the life insurance landscape, it's time to start comparing whole life insurance quotes.
 The good news is, you can do the majority of your price comparison from the convenience of your home.
-We recommend using our insurance tool to help you determine who the top life insurers are in your area.
+We recommend using our insurance tool to help determine the top life insurers in your area.
 From there, you can request quotes (it's free!) from as many insurers as you'd like.

 You should also know that the quotes you receive online probably won't reflect the exact dollar amount you'll end up paying.
 This is the standard process on any website.
 Because so many personal figures go into your insurance calculation, you'll only receive a close estimate based on the information that you submitted online.
 You will then receive the final cost of your policy directly from the insurance company.